chopraamhk/Gene-expression-deconvolution/README.md

 here, the code to make the file right
 ```

-How does the output_ref.txt looks like <tab delimited file>-
+How does the output_ref.txt looks like - tab delimited file-
 ```
 Genes	VSMC_II	VSMC_I	VSMC_I	Endothelial_I
 RP11-34P13.3	0	0	0	0